What Are the Side Effects of Vaping?

 Vape products often contain just as much, if not more, nicotine as traditional cigarettes.
 For example, each pod of vaping liquid typically contains the same amount of nicotine as an entire pack of cigarettes.

 Nicotine poisoning may occur when an individual has too much nicotine in their body.
-E-cigarettes pose a high risk of nicotine poisoning because they contain liquid nicotine which is easier to absorb by the body.
+E-cigarettes pose a high risk of nicotine poisoning because they contain liquid nicotine that is easier for the body to absorb.

 According to the CDC, 50-60 milligrams of nicotine is enough to kill a 150-pound adult.